sz389/Capstone-Group5/Code/Sex/README.md

 # About the Data
 Sex Classification for this project will consist of interpreting audio files that are spoken by a man or woman.
 The notebook in the code folder is written in Python and uses a transformer called Wav2Vec2 with a classification head to train a dataset.
-The dataset that is being used in this model comes from a Crowd-sourced Emotional Multimodal Actors Dataset (CREMA-D).
+The dataset that is being used in this model comes from a Crowd-sourced Emotional Multimodal Actors Dataset <a href="https://github.com/CheyneyComputerScience/CREMA-D" target="_blank">(CREMA-D)</a>.
 The data contains age, sex, race, ethnicity information from 91 actors, 48 male and 42 female actors who speak 12 sentences in 6 emotions at 4 emotion levels.
 The dataset contains metadata about each audio file:

 ![image](https://user-images.githubusercontent.com/54903276/164991574-2c61d7ba-382b-4095-8443-2bc6cd93e742.png)